Orange County Choppers bikes: Mikey/Vinnie's Bike

 Because of scheduling conflicts, Paul Sr and Paul Jr were called away on other business just as production on the new season was set to begin.
 As a result, Mikey and Vinnie were given free rein to create the Mikey/Vinnie Bike.
 In a first for OCC, Vinnie opted for a V series [twin-cam] engine modified to 103 ci with 110 hp.
 The bike's most revolutionary innovation is its one sided soft tail frame.
 The unusual swing arm required a drastic adjustment to its transmission offset.
 A mural of Mikey giving Vinnie a bear hug complements the rear fender.
 Difficulties in starting the bike up during its public unveiling plagued the project.
 They were fixed later, when Vinnie discussed the issues with Harley and was told they had the wrong push rods.
 After the push rods were changed, all issues with the motor were resolved.

+The bike was later torn down and turned into a customer bike.
+Vinny still has the suicide shifter at his shop after it was given to him by Christian while tearing it down.

+As of 2025, the Mikey/Vinnie bike was confirmed as being torn down and sold as a normal production chopper.
+Vinnie owns parts of the bike that were given to him by Christian.